All Episodes

 It is incredible.

-George Kennedy for Can Do.
+George Kennedy for Can Doo.

-Arthritis pain used...
 They're part of the family, right?

-Well, then take food for them, because likely they will need it.
+Well, then take food for them because likely they will need it.

-And for yourself, and, you know, whatever you've got around that's camping stuff.
+And for yourself, and, you know, whatever you've got around that's camping stuff, it'd be a real good idea to have with you.

-Bearing in mind where it is, east-southeast by 125 miles of the Cape, the feeder bands are slamming into North Carolina with heavy rain.
+The feeder bands now, bearing in mind where it is, east-southeast by 125 miles of the Cape, the feeder bands are slamming into North Carolina with heavy rain.

 Can you imagine the size of a hurricane that would do that?